MoralisWeb3/docs/docs/01-web3-data-api/admin-panel/account-deletion.md

 ## Deleting a User Account

 Users can not delete their accounts directly from the user interface.
-In order to delete an account, a user needs to contact [hello@moralis.io](mailto:hello@moralis.io).
+To delete an account, a user needs to contact [hello@moralis.io](mailto:hello@moralis.io).
 This can be done either by:

-- The user themselves
+- The user
 - An owner of an account

 ## Removing a User From a Team